Ministries & Ways To Serve at St. Barnabas Orthodox Church

 CHURCH SCHOOL

-The Church School of St. Barnabas, consisting of volunteer teachers, provides K through grade 12 children with teachings of our Lord and Savior Jesus Christ and how to live their daily lives as Orthodox Christians.
+The Church School of St. Barnabas, consisting of volunteer teachers, provides K through grade 12 children with teachings of our Lord and Savior Jesus Christ and how to live their lives daily as Orthodox Christians.

 COMMUNITY OUTREACH